ereckers/feather/README.md

 Plugin Name | Description
 ------------ | -------------
-Gravity Forms | developer license
+Gravity Forms | Forms creation.
+Requires a License to use and replaces Contact Form & (which is a great free option).
-Configure SMTP | smtp
+Configure SMTP | SMTP Manager.
+For times in which your server does not provide a mail server.
-Google Analytics for WordPress | analytics
+Google Analytics for WordPress | Google Analytics.
-Posts 2 Posts |
+Posts 2 Posts | Create many-to-many relationships between posts of any type.
-Members | role management
+Members | A user, role, and content management plugin.
-WP Session Manager | front end session management
+WP Session Manager | Adds $_SESSION-like functionality to WordPress.

 ### Reference: